Matjhabeng Local Municipality: Geography

 The municipality covers an area of 5155 km2 in the goldfields of the central Free State, north of Bloemfontein and south of Kroonstad.
 According to the 2011 census it has a population of 406,461 people in 123,195 households.
 Of this population, 88% describe themselves as "Black African", 10% as "White", and 2% as "Coloured".
 The first language of 64% of the population is Sotho, while 12% speak Xhosa, 12% speak Afrikaans and 4% speak English.

 In the western part of the municipality there is a string of mining towns that runs from northwest to southeast: Allanridge (pop.
 19,337), Odendaalsrus (pop.
 63,743), Welkom (pop.
 211,011) and Virginia (pop.
 66,208).
 Further to the east are the agricultural towns of Hennenman (pop.
 24,355) and Ventersburg (pop.
 11,260).

 Politics

 The municipal council consists of seventy-two members elected by mixed-member proportional representation.
 Thirty-six councillors are elected by first-past-the-post voting in thirty-six wards, while the remaining thirty-six are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.

-In the election of 3 August 2016 the African National Congress (ANC) won a majority of forty-six seats in the council.
+In the 2021 South African municipal elections the African National Congress (ANC) won a reduced majority of thirty-nine seats on the council.

-The following table shows the results of the election.
+The following table shows the results of the 2021 election.

-In a by-election held on 23 August 2017, a ward previously held by a DA councillor was won by the candidate from the United Front of Civics.
-DA won the ward back in another by-election held on 11 November 2020.
-The 2016 council composition was thus restored.
+Corruption and mismanagement

+In 2011 the municipality was described by media as one of the worst-run municipalities in the country.
+In about four years about R2 billion went missing.
+An enquiry led by the MEC Mosebenzi Zwane blamed the losses on the municipal manager Ben Malakoane and his predecessor Thabo Pietersen.
+Zwane's report slated Malakoane as "grossly negligent", "undermining the rule of law" and engaging in contracts "without due process", but premier Ace Magashule referred to the duo as his "comrades".
+In 2021 five municipality officials were arrested by the Hawks after over R1 million of municipal funds was allegedly misspent.
+One of the accused was involved in appointing the remaining accused as municipal officials.